Sherman business establishments in 1884

 Rev. C. M. Govette, Pastor of Willow Street Methodist Church,

-yesterday received a telegram from Southern Texas that his father is
+yesterday received a telegram from Southern Texas that his father

 dying.